Through the Looking Glass

 Such is the cruelty of the spectacle, “the very heart of society’s real unreality,” which ensures a “permanent presence” aimed at justifying the conditions and aims of current social relations.16 At once the dominant mode of production, it also governs our time spent outside this production process, all the while being informally part of it: under the injunction to belong and to be social, we participate in it as passive recipients of its signs and models.
 The spectacle presents itself as a vast inaccessible reality that can never be questioned.
 Its sole message is: “What appears is good; what is good appears.”17 The passive acceptance it demands is already effectively imposed through its monopoly over appearances, its manner of appearing without allowing any reply.18 There is no creative act in the spectacle; as an imposed mode of appearance, the latter is “what must be seen but can never be lived.”19 The cruelty of the spectacle ignores our relation to the image and sensibility, what Pierre Legendre describes through the trilogy body-image-world.
 Between the self and the world, the potency of imagination tames the void, the abyss in which we dwell.
 As Legendre writes: “it is not as if there were the world of things and us; rather there is a generalized theatricization of man and the world.”20 Yet with our bodily sensibilities detached from the images, and the capacity to inhabit them eternally postponed, loneliness becomes a generalized disposition.
 This loneliness differs in kind and in form from that fecund solitude where thought can take place and the imagination flows.
 As Arendt reminds us, even in solitude we will eventually need the presence, solace, of other people, since

 …the only capacity of the human mind that needs neither the self nor the other nor the world in order to function safely, and which is as independent of experience as it is of thinking, is the ability of logical reasoning, whose premise is the self-evident.
-The elementary rules of cogent evidence, the truism that two and two equals four cannot be perverted even under the conditions of absolute loneliness.21
+The elementary rules of cogent evidence, the truism that two and two equals four, cannot be perverted even under the conditions of absolute loneliness.21

 A kind of strict self-evident logicality has taken hold of us, which leaves us incapable of saying anything about the world.
 This is the trouble with the spectacle: the expropriation of images and experience, of language and world, has left us with a cold determinism and boring causality that is neither inspiring nor comforting.
 To cover over the abyssal void of origins, the metaphysical tradition of the West requires the presupposition of a ground.
 In a short intervention entitled Before the Abyss, Jean-Luc Nancy writes that, “Since what is called ‘the death of God,’ we — Occidentals or Western-planetary civilization — are before an abyss… For the ‘God’ that ‘died’ was nothing other than the ground itself.”22 This so-called loss of ground leaves us face-to-face with the abyss that, since the beginning of the beginning, we have strived to cover over and fill with meaning in the hopes of providing answers to the “why” of life and living, filling it with stories and myths, images and emblems that would serve as our reasons for living, making life itself worth living.
 Nancy observes that, today, explanations are offered that, while providing a series of facts concerning this or that phenomenon, end up saying very little: